Arduino for Blue Pill

 Corresponding SimHub Custom serial hacking is described here.

-As described above, first generation use the least signficant of 7 bits
+• As described above, first generation use the least signficant bit of each USB byte

-to select servos for left or right harness tensioning..
+to e.g. select left or right harness tensioning servo..

 with 0x70 reserved for special commands e.g. 0x7F for servo LUT loading,